Polish School of Posters: Global influence

-Works created by the Polish School of Posters influenced poster design internationally.
-One major contribution is in their use of allusion.
+With its characteristic use of allusions, the Polish School influenced cultural and political poster designers abroad, particularly in France, England, and the United States.
+As designers travelled for exhibitions and lectures around the world, awareness of the movement grew.
+Commissions were undertaken for institutions beyond Poland, and in some cases, practitioners relocated to pursue their careers elsewhere.
+Such was the case with Jan Lenica, Rafał Olbiński, Wiktor Górka, and Jan Sawka.

+Enrolment in poster design courses came mainly from Poland, but also attracted some applicants from other countries.
+Notable additions to the student cohort were members of the French design collective Grapus, Andrzej Klimowski from Britain, and the acclaimed French poster artist, Alain Le Quernec.

 Collections

 The largest and most complete private collection of Polish posters, dating from 1909 to the modern era, is the Rosenberg Poster Collection.
 The collection includes posters that were made during political oppression after the Second World War.
 In this environment of censorship and regulation, artists focused on the poster as a medium to express meaning and add color to the streets of post-war Poland.

 The largest state-owned collection of Polish posters is the Poster Museum at Wilanów.
 It was founded in 1968 and is housed at the Wilanów Palace complex in Warsaw.